From groundcover to shrubs to flourishing trees, banksia is a stunning and versatile plant to have in your garden.

 Banksia is simple enough to grow in your garden in any form.
 Plant it in a sunny location, and in sandy well-drained soil.
 Water regularly while germinating, but once established, banksia is drought tolerant.
 Then simply be patient while your banksia grows and — eventually — sprouts flower heads.

-There are many Australian native trees, and many which you can plant in your garden.
-But if you’re a fan of the flowers, here’s how to grow a banksia at home!
+There are many Australian native trees that you can plant in your garden.
+But if you’re a fan of gorgeous flowers, here’s how to grow a banksia at home!

-Banksia comes in a variety of sizes, from low shrubs to 30m trees.
+Banksia plants come in a variety of sizes, from low shrubs to 30m trees.
 Shrubs are either erect or prostrate, with stems along the ground; trees have a stout trunk and low branches.

 As the flower heads dry up, they darken and transform into a woody ‘cone’.
 These contain the seeds, which are only released when the cone is burned or dried.
 The cone is sometimes used for crafts and woodwork.